-Brian Laundrie manhunt: FBI confirms unidentified human remains, fugitive's backpack and notebook found
+Brian Laundrie search: FBI confirms unidentified human remains, fugitive's backpack and notebook found

 The Laundries, who have claimed their son went to Myakkahatchee on Sept.
 13, the day he was last seen, left their North Port home just before 7:15 a.m. local time for the environmental park.
 At the park, two men in hiking gear – including at least one who later identified himself as a law enforcement officer – began trailing behind them.
 The Laundries and one of the men appeared to discuss a discovery before the parents left the park, which was subsequently closed to media and the public.

-During the couple's time inside, Chris Laundrie could be seen continually moving in and out of areas of the brush.
+During the couple's time inside the park, Chris Laundrie could be seen continually moving in and out of areas of the brush.
 After a short while, he and Roberta Laundrie separated, with Chris and the two men moving into brush on the left side of the trail for approximately 12 minutes.

 Chris returned without law enforcement, and the couple continued on.
 The Laundries later discovered a white bag and a dark-colored object after traveling through a patch of brambles at the edge of the brush at a clearing.
 They then could be seen putting the object into the bag and handing it over to the law enforcement officer shortly thereafter.